RuleML/ruleml-website/README.md

 ruleml-website
 ==============

-static files used to generate the RuleML website
+Static files used to generate the RuleML website, except for 1.0+ specifications.
+There is a separate repository for Deliberation RuleML (https://github.com/RuleML/deliberation-rulelm).